Is Go-Cat a sustainable brand of cat food?

 Where does Go-Cat score well as a brand ethically?

 Go-Cat is not yet Ethically Accredited.
 The brand scores promisingly in areas in categories such as an Environmental Report, availability of Organic products, and stance on Nuclear industries and Armaments.
-The company that owns Go-Cat, Nestlé, does not profit from or invest in Nuclear power or Fossil Fuels.
+The company that owns Go-Cat, Nestlé, does not profit from Fossil Fuels.

 How can Go-Cat improve its Ethical Rating?